This article contains links where CareerAddict may earn a commission on qualifying purchases.

 You may not think about it now, but you will always remember your first job.
-Whether it was a part-time job at McDonald’s on a Saturday or a full-time landscaping position for the entire summer, you will inevitably look back at this time with great nostalgia, regardless of your choice of career.
+Whether it was a part-time job at McDonald’s during the weekends or a seasonal landscaping position for an entire summer, you will inevitably look back at this time with great nostalgia, regardless of your choice of career.
 And why shouldn’t you?
 This was an important time in your life – a time when you matured and reached an important milestone.

-Job prospects for 16-year-olds are greatly different today than they were 20, 30 or 50 years ago.
+Job prospects for teenagers are greatly different today than they were 20, 30 or 50 years ago.
 Because employment laws have evolved, labour costs have increased and the makeup of the talent pool has changed, it can seem impossible to come across jobs that hire at 16.
-Sure, they may not be as ubiquitous as they once were, but you can still find employment opportunities in your job search as long as you have a well-written résumé suitable for teenagers.
+Sure, they may not be as ubiquitous as they once were, but you can still find employment opportunities during your job search as long as you have a well-written résumé suitable for teenagers.

-Are you having a difficult time finding companies that hire teenagers?
-Are you unsure what job you should take on?
+Are you having a difficult time finding job opportunities as a teenager?
 Fret no more!

 Let’s be honest: dishwashing is not the most glamorous of jobs.
-As chefs cook up a storm and waiters bring in the hefty tips, you are stuck in the back, cleaning everyone’s dishes, cutlery and glasses.
-It is tough, and it can leave teens feeling disenchanted at the end of their part-time shifts.
+As chefs cook up a storm and waiters bring in the hefty tips, you’re stuck in the back, cleaning everyone’s dishes, cutlery and glasses.
+It’s tough, and it can leave teens feeling disenchanted at the end of their part-time shifts.
 But this is a lesson you need to learn in the job market: not everything is going to be perfect.

-Earnings potential: For the most part, dishwashers will be paid the minimum wage.
-This means dishwashers will make an average of $19,000 (£14,450) per year.
-Even if you have several years of experience, your pay scale will not increase much.
+For the most part, dishwashers will be paid the minimum wage.
 Your best option would be to apply for a dishwashing position at the best of restaurants in your city; these types of establishments often pay their personnel higher wages.

 Is the role of a cashier becoming obsolete?
-If you’ve looked around a supermarket, coffee shop or home improvement outlet lately, then you would realise that more businesses are installing self-serve kiosks.
+If you’ve looked around a supermarket, coffee shop or home improvement outlet lately, then you would realise that more businesses are installing self-checkout kiosks.
 Because of rising labour costs and advanced technology, companies are investing in these types of machines that many people fear will wipe out the manned checkout counter, with one in three people across the board saying their jobs could be replaced by robots.

 Well, it isn’t exactly all doom and gloom.
 A lot of stores still rely on cashiers for their day-to-day operations.
-Right now, whether it is a grocery store or a coffee house, businesses complement their self-serve endeavours with human beings.
-You will either check out customers or you can help shoppers with the machines.
-It is a perfect job for 16-year-olds.
+Right now, whether it’s a grocery store or a coffee house, businesses complement their self-serve endeavours with human beings.
+You’ll either check out customers or you can help shoppers with the machines.
+It’s a perfect job for any teenager.

 At the same time, getting hired as a barista is a good employment opportunity, especially if you work at international chains.
 Baristas are given a wide array of responsibilities, benefits and remuneration, like stock options and bonuses.
-It is a superb first job for 16-year-olds – just make sure you are energetic, friendly and can work in a fast-paced environment.
+It’s a superb first job for teenagers – just make sure you’re energetic and friendly and can work in a fast-paced environment.

-Earnings potential: Your hourly wage as a barista will depend on what business you are employed by.
-If you are hired by a mom-and-pop shop, then you will likely get paid the minimum wage.
-On the other hand, if you are working at Starbucks or other similar coffee shop chain for the summer, then you could receive higher compensation, which is why the global coffee juggernaut is regularly a celebrated employer.
+Your hourly wage as a barista will depend on what business you’re employed by.
+If you’re hired by a local shop, then you’ll likely get paid the minimum wage.
+On the other hand, if you’re working at Starbucks or another major coffee shop chain, then you could receive higher compensation, which is why the global coffee juggernaut is regularly a celebrated employer.